 It can be attached LUN by clicking the "PITTHEM".
 Please refer to Figure 3.5.6.1.
-"Host" must input a initiator node name for access control, or fill-in wildcard "", which means every host can access this volume.
-Choose LUN and permission, then click "Please refer to Figure 3.5.6.2.
+"Host" must input a initiator node name for access control, or fill-in wildcard "\", which means every host can access this volume.
+Choose LUN and permission, then click "PLEASE of the property of the pro